The Universe expansion and Energy problems: Energy, Pseudo-waves and Frequencies

-\textbf{Remarks}: $1^\circ$) We notice that, as we will see in the next section, this constant indeed depends on time when being considered on a large scale of time.
-This is due to the perpetual and slight cooling of the cosmos.\\ $2^\circ$) Contrary to the Planck constant (which is generally considered as a universal constant), our constant $\overline{h}_{\mu}(t)$ is proportional to time.\\\\ In other respects, let us consider a material agglomeration that is filling up a domain $D_{t}$ in $B(O,t).$ This domain is subdivided into some subdomains $D_{t,n}$, on each of them is defined an energy distribution $E_{n}(X_{t})$ which coincides, for each domain $D_{t,n}$ that is filled up by a fundamental material particle, with a constant material distribution $m_n(X_t)\;=:\;m_n$ (the fundamental particles will be classified in section 8).
-The energy distributions $E_n(X_t)$ defined on all other subdomains are equally assumed to be constant.
-We then have with So, the energy of the domain $D_{t}$ is where vol(\emph{D$_{t,n}$}) =: \emph{V$_n(t)$} denotes here the Euclidean volume of the subdomain \emph{D$_{t,n}$}.\\ Obviously, even if $D_t$ constitutes an isolated system such that $vol(D_t)$ remains constant, $V_n(t)$ evolves with time.
+where vol(\emph{D$_{t,n}$}) =: \emph{V$_n(t)$} denotes here the Euclidean volume of the subdomain \emph{D$_{t,n}$}.\\ Obviously, even if $D_t$ constitutes an isolated system such that $vol(D_t)$ remains constant, $V_n(t)$ evolves with time.
 This is due to several evolutive dynamical phenomena: Transformation matter-pure energy, radiations of all sorts, disintegration, collision, fission, fusion and chemical, nuclear and thermic interaction.\\ In the dynamical universe, we have to take into account the kinetic energy of matter into movement.
 However, we can speak about inertial mass, potential energy, kinetic energy and quantity of movement (i.e. $mv$) only when considering a material point or a material domain moving with a speed inferior to 1.\\ The kinetic energy of a material punctual particle following a trajectory $X(t)$ is in fact $\frac{1}{2}m_1(X(t))X'(t)^2$ where $m_1(X(t)) = \gamma_1(X(t))m_0$, $m_0$ is the rest mass of the particle and $\gamma_1(X(t))$ is a factor that decreases from 1 to 0 when the particle speed increases from 0 to 1, which expresses the loss of mass undergone by the particle caused by the radiations produced by the acceleration.
 This factor can be determined theoretically or experimentally for all sortes of particles.
 The inertial mass or the potential mass energy of a material domain $D_t$, at the time $t$, is given by Its kinetic energy is given by